briancavalier/aeon/examples/event-sourcing-diy/README.md

 The version implemented here is the one that the series ends up with in episide 06, plus the queries from the [How to write a Query Handler Part 2](https://youtu.be/przz3vuAf_M?si=hSQF73OK1Yag2uxJ) episode.

-I tried to reproduce the domain as presented in the series as closely as possible in TypeScript.

-## Differences from the videos

-This example implements some details of the command and query handlers in a style that aligns with Aeon's goals and API.
-For example:

-1. The business logic behaviors implemented in the series are represented as a discriminated union (F# sum type) of commands and a function to produce new events given a command.
-1. It makes use of features like revision tracking and optimistic concurrency that were outside the scope of the YouTube series.
-1. Rather than a menu-drive CLI, there are separate cli scripts for each operation.

 ## Getting started

 Create the event store in AWS: